 Forty-five comment forms and letters were received during the comment period.
 A full breakdown of comments and analysis is available in the Scoping Report, which is Appendix A to the Environmental Assessment.

-c.
-Draft Master Plan/Draft Environmental Assessment
+7.3 Draft Master Plan and Draft Environmental Assessment